kiahamedi/JELVIS/readme.md

 ## Run:

-To run, you can enter the JELVIS path and execute the following commands in text or voice mode
+To run, you can enter the JELVIS path and execute the following commands in voice mode

-`python script.py voice` : for Graphic mode and voice mode of input
+`python script.py` : for Graphic mode and voice mode of input

 Voice mode may give a series of warnings for numerous reasons, but still might fuction properly.